 But, you loved them, and therefore, they mattered.”

-If you are fresh out of a relationship and are thinking while wallowing in grief that how long does it take to get over an ex, then know that you need first of all to realize and come to terms with the fact that your relationship is over and done with.
+If you are fresh out of a relationship and are thinking while wallowing in grief, how to get over an ex?
+Then know that you need to realize and come to terms with the fact that your relationship is over and done with.

-No matter you saw it coming from miles ahead, or it was just a bucket of ice cold water dumped on your head, it happened.
+No matter if you saw it coming from miles ahead, or it was just a bucket of ice-cold water dumped on your head, it happened.
 You are not together anymore.

 1. Add a handful of sad music to your playlist

-As corny as it sounds, listening to sad music can literally be extremely therapeutic.
+As corny as it sounds, listening to sad music can be highly therapeutic.

-Now you may ask, ‘how will it help me getting over my ex?’
-The thing is that we, as human beings, have a bucket load of emotions going through our body, but very few of us can actually express them.
+Now you may ask, ‘how will it help me get over my ex?’
+The thing is that we, as human beings, have a bucket load of emotions going through our bodies, but very few of us can express them.
 Singers and songwriters are amongst those few.

-Just like one needs to mourn a loved one after they pass away, a breakup is like a passing away of a future, a future that you thought you would have.
+Just like one needs to mourn a loved one after passing away, a break-up is like a passing away of a future, a future that you thought you would have.

-Mourning is actually the next step when it comes to how to get over an ex.
-Lock yourself in your house, eat buckets of ice-cream, cry yourself to sleep, stay in bed all week long, watch your old pictures and videos, be angry.
-Do all of this and more, if you need to.
+Mourning is the next step when it comes to how to get over an ex.
+Lock yourself in your house, eat buckets of ice cream, cry yourself to sleep, stay in bed all week long, watch your old pictures and videos, be angry.
+Do all of this and more if you need to.

-Do not care about how long to get over an ex.
-Just vent out your anger, frustration, pain and be ready for the next step.
+Please do not care about how long it takes to get over an ex.
+Just vent out your anger, frustration, pain, and be ready for the next step.